SquareBracketAssociates/Booklet-uFFI/Chapters/7-threadedffi.md

 	^ self ffiCall: #(void myShortFunction()) library: MyLibrary
 ```

-And a non-blocking version to a long running function @myLongFunction@ is :
+And a non-blocking version to a long running function *myLongFunction* is :

 ```language=smalltalk
 myFunction